 Some mosques to visit in UAE: Sheikh Zayed Grand Mosque Centre, Abu DhabiGrand Bur Dubai Masjid, DubaiAl Farooq Omar Bin Al Khattab Mosque, Dubai Al Rahim Mosque, Dubai

 Christians represent around 13% of the country’s population.
-The population of the Christians seems to be growing with increasing immigration to UAE.
+The population of this religion in Dubai seems to be growing with increasing immigration to UAE.
 Both Catholics and Protestants have a significant presence as of now.
 Christians in UAE belong to different denominations, from Baptists to Anglican and Coptic.
 There are roughly 40 churches and there exists a freedom of providing Christians with land to build churches in the country.
 According to the rules of the Emirates, apart from providing land for the construction of churches, there is also waiving off of the costs of water and electricity.
 The major Christian festivals are tolerated to be celebrated publicly.